zhenyong/webpack-stable-module-id-and-hash/README.md

 ### Stable Module Id

 Here some option or plugins support by webpack 1.x, like [OccurrenceOrderPlugin](http://webpack.github.io/docs/list-of-plugins.html#occurrenceorderplugin), [`recordsPath`](http://webpack.github.io/docs/configuration.html#recordspath-recordsinputpath-recordsoutputpath), [DllPlugin & DllReferencePlugin
-](http://webpack.github.io/docs/list-of-plugins.html#dllplugin)，they all try to give stable module id，but can not 100% fix problem.
+](http://webpack.github.io/docs/list-of-plugins.html#dllplugin)，they all try to give stable module id，but can not 100% fix problem or require you to check in extra files.

 Webpack 2 may fix most part of them with [HashedModuleIdsPlugin](https://github.com/webpack/webpack/blob/master/lib/HashedModuleIdsPlugin.js)